AdobeDocs/experience-manager-65.en/help/sites-developing/ch-configuring.md

 >[!NOTE]
 >
->For ContextHub configurations still located under their legacy paths, the locaiton to set the `debug property` is is `/libs/settings/cloudsettings/legacy/contexthub`.
+>For ContextHub configurations still located under their legacy paths, the location to set the `debug property` is `/libs/settings/cloudsettings/legacy/contexthub`.

 ### Silent Mode {#silent-mode}